Afro-Venezuelans: Music

 Afro-Venezuelan musical expression is characterized by a great diversity of drums.
 Most are of African origin and many bear direct resemblance to the drums of Bantu-speaking and West African groups.
 Generally, drums use specific rhythmic patterns to accompany specific song or dance forms; hence, drums, rhythms, and stylistic forms may all be designated by the same name.
 In turn, this stylistic complex is usually associated with a specific fiesta or celebration.

 In Barlovento, the culo e'puya drums are important, as are the mina and curbata, which are played together.
 Quitiplas are also prominent in Barlovento.
 These are fashioned from hollow bamboo tubes and played by striking them on the ground.
 (They are similar to the Trinidadian "tambou bamboo" that gave rise to steel-drum styles.)
 Along the central coastal region, the cumaco is widespread, used in San Juan celebrations as well as the secular bailes de tambor (dances).
 The tamunangue is found in Afro-Venezuelan communities in the interior.
 To the west, in Zulia, the chimbángueles are used to accompany San Benito festivities, and a friction drum called furruco is commonly played during Nativity celebrations and the singing of gaitas.
 In the eastern coastal regions and Guayana, influence from Trinidad is evident in the performance of steel-band (estilban) music as calypso and soca.
 Maracas (seed-filled rattles) are prevalent throughout Venezuela and are commonly used to accompany drumming, as is another indigenous-derived instrument, the conch.

 Other small percussion instruments, such as the charrasca, a small notched scraper, are also used as accompaniment.
 Less common instruments found in Barlovento and along the coast include the marimbola, a large bass "thumb-piano" derived from the African kalimba; the carángano, a musical bow similar to the Brazilian berimbau; and the marimba barloventeña, a large mouth-bow (Aretz 1967).
 As in other parts of Venezuela, the four-stringed cuatro is extremely common.
+Musical groups, which have a long history of performance in Venezuela are Tambor Urbano, and Grupo Madera.